Welcome

 4.6 The General Iframe (and Timeline JS)

-For visualisations that are not built into the platform, the general iframe include lets you embed any external interactive page.
-An iframe is a web page inside another web page; from your side, all you have to provide is its URL.
+For content that isn’t covered by the dedicated viewers, the general iframe include lets you embed any external interactive page.
+An iframe is simply a web page displayed inside another web page; all you need to provide is its URL.

 1